 Whether for business or pleasure learning a second language can be challenging.
 You are actually training your brain to do something much more complex than memorising new words and their proper pronunciations.
 You’re expanding your thought capability, in more ways than one.
 However, Learning a second language opens up a ton of career opportunities.

-Today, we live in globalized business environment, and knowing a second language is an ability that will differentiate you from the crowd.
+Today, we live in a globalized business environment, and knowing a second language is an ability that will differentiate you from the crowd.
 More companies than ever are doing business in several – often dozens of – countries around the world.
 Efficient and effective communication among multiple languages is an indispensable tool for relationship and business building, and furthermore, financial success.
 The benefits of being able to communicate with overseas clients, suppliers and buyers are huge and even in small, local companies, chances are that the ability to speak a second language will set you apart from other applicants.

 It’s clear to understand that developing deeper relationships with your clients that speak the same language leads to alternative ways of conducting business that may not have been an option before.
-This way, relationships can develop and grow in a deeper and more personal level as well as on a business level, allowing you to be able to go on for example social outing with potential partners and have a conversation without the slow aid of a translator.
+This way, relationships can develop and grow in a deeper and more personal level as well as on a business level, allowing you to be able to go on, for example, social outing with potential partners and have a conversation without the slow aid of a translator.

 As well as building relationships with clients by being bilingual you may become indispensable at your company.
 You act as a bridge that can connect and reduce the gap between the two companies and their individual cultures, therefore allowing the interaction to become more fluent and genuine.